ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/IO_overview.md

 ---

-Programs which perform simulation must be able to have the scenario they are simulating specified by the user.
+Programs which perform simulations must be able to have the scenario they are simulating specified by the user.
 However, the user may sometimes provide invalid values as part of this specification.
 It's desirable to have a system in place that can handle these invalid values and provide the user with a clear message about which values are invalid.

 In the current program, the Boost Program Options library (`<boost/program_options.hpp>`) is utilised.
 Boost Program Options is a powerful C++ library that simplifies the handling of program input.
 It provides a straightforward and intuitive way to manage command-line arguments, read files, and define options for your C++ programs.
 This way, it allows focusing on the logic of the program rather than dealing with the complexities of input parsing.
 Use of this library facilitates the easy reading of user inputs and allows us to provide enhanced definitions of the expected input parameters, accompanied by their types, using the `options_description` object and its `add_options()` function.